-1.3.28 Labels
+1.3.26 Labels

-Operating Instruction and Function Code listing labels will differ depending on the options installed.
+Operating Instruction and Function Code listing labels differ, depending on the options installed.
 For example, additional operating instructions are required to describe start-up of a unit equipped with an autotransformer.
-Where the labels are available with additional languages, they are listed in the parts list.
+Labels available with additional languages are listed in the parts list.